chadsparrow/lgs_team_builder/README.md

 This will download the official MongoDB docker image, as well as the latest development docker image for the backend.

-> Everytime you push commits to Gitlab, Gitlab reads the `.gitlab-ci.yml` file in the `root` directory and runs a CI/CD pipeline to automatically create and replace images in the project image repository found here: [Gitlab Container Registry](https://gitlab.com/garneau-dev/sugoi/team-builder/container_registry)
+> commits pushed to Gitlab initiates the`.gitlab-ci.yml` file in the `root` directory and runs a CI/CD pipeline to create and replace images in the project image repository found here: [Gitlab Container Registry](https://gitlab.com/garneau-dev/sugoi/team-builder/container_registry)
 >
 > - commits pushed to the `master` branch using a tag _`(git tag v1.0.0)`_ will create an image with the version tag and overwrite the `latest` image.
 You can then always use the `latest` image in production, and have means to roll back to a previous tagged image when needed.
 > - commits pushed to `develop` branch - image is created with `develop` tag